 Make governing your data a priority

 We get it – there’s a lot on your to-do list.
-Still, prioiritizing your data’s quality and maintenance pays dividends and can actually ease your workload in the long run.
-Data governance (how you manage and control information in the framework) is one of the best ways to make sure your data is not only valuable, but directly correlates with your organization’s business objectives and long-term goals.
+Still, prioritizing your data’s quality and maintenance pays dividends and can actually ease your workload in the long run.
+Data governance (how you manage and control information in the framework) is one of the best ways to make sure your data is not only valuable but directly correlates with your organization’s business objectives and long-term goals.
 It also ensures that data is high-quality, clean, and free of “data clutter.”
 In the end, you and your team will need to take responsibility for the integrity of your data.
 Only then can you trust it fully and use it effectively in your data architecture.
 If you make this your priority, you can approach the rest of your data architecture strategy with confidence knowing the information in it is accurate.

 Build your architecture so it can change

-It’s easy to assume that longevity equates high-quality.
+It’s easy to assume that longevity equates to high quality.
 When it comes to creating a data framework, however, the opposite holds true more often than not.
 Simply put, data architecture should be built for change.
 It should be flexible, not immovable.
 If you create your data architecture framework with the intent of building something perfect and never changing it, you run the risk of missing new technology and process opportunities that could benefit the business in the future.

 Instead of focusing on a framework that will last forever, focus on creating a data architecture that has the flexibility to grow with your organization.
 Find solutions that are structured enough to serve their purpose well, but pliable enough to accommodate the changing landscape of your organization’s sector.
 Your framework should be able to accommodate sudden changes just like your business adapts to changes within its unique sector.